HTTP-RPC/Kilo/README.md

 `WebServiceProxy` provides a single constructor that takes the following arguments:

 * `serverURL` - an instance of `java.net.URL` representing the URL of the server
-* `executorService` - an instance of `java.util.concurrent.ExecutorService` that will be used to execute service requests
+* `executorService` - an instance of `java.util.concurrent.ExecutorService` that is used to  dispatch service requests

-The executor service is used to schedule service requests.
-Internally, requests are implemented as a `Callable` that is submitted to the service.
-See the `ExecutorService` Javadoc for more information.

 Service operations are initiated by calling the `invoke()` method: